corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 +++

 I see people make the same mistakes over and over again when learning Rust.
-Here are my thoughts (ordered by importance) on how you can ease the learning process to flatten Rust's learning curve.
+Here are my thoughts (ordered by importance) on how you can ease the learning process.
 My goal is to help you save time and frustration.

-## Stop The Resistance
+## Let Your Guard Down

-Let your guard down.
-That's the most important thing.
+Stop resisting.
+That's the most important lesson.

-Accept that learning Rust is a completely new skillset.
+Accept that learning Rust requires adopting a completely different mental model than what you're used to.
 There are a ton of new concepts to learn like lifetimes, ownership, and the trait system.
 And depending on your background, you'll need to add generics, pattern matching, or macros to the list.

-Your learning pace doesn't have much to do with whether you're smart or not or if you have a lot of experience programming.
+Your learning pace doesn't have much to do with whether you're smart or not or if you have a lot of programming experience.
+Instead, what matters more is **your attitude toward the language**.

 I have seen junior devs excel at Rust with no prior training and senior engineers struggle for weeks/months or even give up entirely.

-What matters more is **your attitude** toward the language.

 Leave your hubris at home.

 Treat the borrow checker as a co-author, not an adversary.
 This reframes the relationship.
 Let the compiler do the teaching: for example, this works great with lifetimes, because the compiler will tell you when a lifetime is ambiguous.